 - 1. Submission of this Initial Request for Services form; - 2.
-Interview with the Coordinator of Admissions, Recruitment, and Financial Aid; - 3.
-Submission of Request for Verification of Disability/Disorder form or other documentation (if applicable); and - 4.
-Submission of Request for Services form (notification to instructor(s) and academic advisor).
+Interview with the Coordinator of Student Affairs; - 3.
+Submission of Request for Verification of Disability/Disorder form or other documentation (if applicable).

-Name S.S.# XXX-XX- What is the nature of your disability? 🗆 Physical 🗆 Mental/Psychological 🗀 Learning Please desci ribe your disability een tested for and/or received a diagnosis for your disability?
-If yes, please explain: ate the name of the agency and/or health care professional with whom you are working rently taking any medication(s) related to your disability? 🗆 Yes Specify: 🗆 No Possible side effects: Please descr ibe the major life activities that are substantially limited by your disability - 87 - H:\SON\STUDENT THANDBOOK 2022-2023\POLICIES\REQUEST FOR SERVICES-INITIAL.DOCX Pg.
-1
+Name S.S.# XXX-XX-

+Telephone What is the ehe nature of your disability? □ Physical □ Mental/Psychological □ Learning

+Please des scribe your disability

+been tested for and/or receive

+Please inc licate the name of the agency and/or health a care professional with wh nom you are working

+Are you c □ Yes urrently taking any medication ' ' · ·

+Possible side effects:

+□ No

+Please des scribe the major life activities that are subs stantially limited by your d lisability.

-Please describe how the disability affects your academic performance and/or school experience.
+Please describe how the disability affects your acade emic performance and/or school experience

-Have you received accommodations for you explain. r disability in previous academic settings?
-If yes, please
+Have you received accommodations for your disabil explain. • •

 Accommodations requested:

-receiving accommodation services, and that documentation to the Coordinator of Admis I further understand that, if I have an existi supporting documentation by August 1.
-If I ng disability, I must submit this Request and any later suspect I have a disability, I must submit this an evaluator qualified to diagnose the disability by the
+I understand that professional documentation of my receiving accommodation services, and that I am redocumentation to the Coordinator of Student Affair I further understand that, if I have an existing disabsupporting documentation.
+If I later suspect I have schedule an appointment with an evaluator qualified sponsible for obtaining and providing this s. bility, I must submit this Request and any a disability, I must submit this Request and

 Signature Date

-Information Only
+Office Inform

 Documentation of disability received:

 □ Yes Date:

-🗆 No
+□ No

 Student eligible for disability support services:

 o Yes

-• No (explain):
+o No (explain):

-Reviewed by: Date:

-Revised: 4/20/20; 3/22/21-A&R
+Revised: 4/20/20; 3/22/21-A&R, 9/26/22